flashbots/cvm-reverse-proxy/README.md

 - TCP/HTTP server that performs mutual attestation, that is it both provides its own attestation, and verifies the client.
 The *client's* measurement is forwarded as a header.

 Client
 - Client making a request, verifying server aTLS (supporting one or multiple whitelisted measurements).
-The *sever's* measurement is returned as a header.
+The *server's* measurement is returned as a header.
 - Client making a request with a client-side aTLS cert.
 - Client making a request mutual attestation, both verifying server aTLS and providing the client-side aTLS handshake.
 The *sever's* measurement is returned as a header.